Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Amazon request ID logging

-You can find RequestIds within exceptions when something goes wrong.
-However, if you want the RequestIds for requests that aren't generating exceptions, you can use logging.
+When something goes wrong, you can find request IDs within exceptions.
+However, if you want the request IDs for requests that aren't generating exceptions, then you can use logging.

-Request IDs are outputted at DEBUG level by the software.amazon.awssdk.request logger.
+The software.amazon.awssdk.request logger outputs request IDs at the DEBUG level.
 The following example extends the previous configuration example to keep the root logger level at ERROR, the software.amazon.awssdk at level WARN, and the software.amazon.awssdk.request at level DEBUG.
-Setting these levels helps to catch the Request IDs and other request related details, such as the endpoint and status code.
+Setting these levels helps to catch the request IDs and other request-related details, such as the endpoint and status code.

 <Configuration status="WARN"> <Appenders> <Console name="ConsoleAppender" target="SYSTEM_OUT"> <PatternLayout pattern="%d{YYYY-MM-dd HH:mm:ss} [%t] %-5p %c:%L - %m%n" /> </Console> </Appenders> <Loggers> <Root level="ERROR"> <AppenderRef ref="ConsoleAppender"/> </Root> <Logger name="software.amazon.awssdk" level="WARN" /> <Logger name="software.amazon.awssdk.request" level="DEBUG" /> </Loggers> </Configuration>